 Plans & Progress: The USACE conducted two extensive studies with detailed erosion management information: a 2017 Dredged Material Management Guidance Manual and a 1989 investigation report, Storm Damage Reduction Final Interim Feasibility Report with Engineering Design and Environmental Assessment.
-More recently, in 2019, HDR analyzed environmental conditions and sediment transport and produced a Coastal Erosion Assessment of the Sterling Highway Termini on the Homer Spit which also considered concept alternatives (perched bench, groin field, off shore breakwater, sediment management and rock revetment) for improving resilience of existing roadway embankment.
+More recently, in 2019, HDR analyzed environmental conditions and sediment transport and produced a Coastal Erosion Assessment of the Sterling Highway Termini on the Homer Spit which also considered concept alternatives (perched bench, groin field, offshore breakwater, sediment management and rock revetment) for improving resilience of existing roadway embankment.
 A rough order of magnitude for revetment is \$1.5 M per 100-foot station.

-Due to the importance of road access on Homer Spit, a traditional revetment was recommended; however it strongly encouraged coupling any rock project with a beach renourishment program and sediment management plan for long term viability of the Spit.
+Due to the importance of road access on Homer Spit, a traditional revetment was recommended; however it strongly encouraged coupling any rock project with a beach renourishment program and sediment management plan for long term viability of the Spit

 Dredging operations in Homer Small Boat harbor and during construction of Homer's new large vessel harbor will provide sufficient material to renourish the beach.

-Funds will help develop (1) a preferred design for erosion mitigation and a Benefit to Cost Ratio that will be nationally competitive for continued Federal investment; (2) US Army Corps of Engineers' authorization to implement an economically viable beach re-nourishment management plan that has been formally adopted through a public process; (3) completed environmental impact statement; and (4) agency agreements for an action plan to implement long-term solutions to the erosion challenges on the Homer Spit.
+Funds will help develop resiliency data to inform a climate resiliency plan and evaluate an array of coastal erosion mitigation measures resulting in (1) a preferred design for erosion mitigation and a Benefit Cost analysis; (2) US Army Corps of Engineers' authorization to implement an economically viable beach renourishment management plan that has been formally adopted through a public process; and (3) agency agreements for an action plan to implement long-term solutions to the erosion challenges on the Homer Spit.

 Example of recent active erosion on the Homer Spit.
-Contact Mayor Ken Castner or Rob Dumouchel, City Manager at 907-235-8121